Q: What information do I need to submit to the Bob Woodruff Foundation Veteran In-Vitro InitiAtive (VIVA)?

 A: Our application is on the VIVA website, available by clicking here.
 You will need the items listed below.
 We provide samples of the letters to make the process easier for you.

-- A letter from your clinic that is a member of the Society of Assisted Reproductive Technology (SART)
+- A letter from your fertility center stating they are a member of the Society for Assisted Reproductive Technology (SART) and will provide a W-9.
+(Download Sample SART Letter)

 Q: Is there a deadline for my application?